Shortest Route Calculations with the ShortestPathFinder

 Run.png

-After running the workspace, in Visual Preview, will see a route has been created following the road network.
+After running the workspace, in Data Preview, you will see that a route has been created following the road network.

 Output1.png